 The best part?
 It requires an initial investment of less than INR 50,000.
 Also, you’ll have a wider target market to cater to as this is one product that will tickle the taste buds of children and adults both.

-Work on these manufacturing business ideas in India!
+Profit-making manufacturing business ideas in India

 I won’t tell you that starting a manufacturing business in India is easy.
 It is far from it.
 But with the right idea and strategic execution, I can promise you this – it will be worth it!